8 Top Reasons Not to Get a Pet

 A lot of individuals do not carefully consider their own particular style of living before they jump into pet ownership.
 If someone prefers a quiet and serene environment, then owning a pet is not a very wise decision.
 All types of animals are naturally quite noisy.
 From barking dogs, screeching birds and cats who meow incessantly, the quiet and serene fortress of solitude will quickly turn into a busy and noisy animal amusement park.
 If this was not considered before the pet was actually purchased or adopted, problems will surely follow.

-5. They Will Damage Your House
+5. Damage to House and Property

 Whether properly trained or not, pets will have a very negative impact on the actual condition of your house.
 This can look very different depending upon what type of pet you have.
 For instance, dogs can be notorious for chewing everything in sight.
 This can include doors, table legs, recliners and carpets.
 The list is endless really.
 Whether it is from playfulness, aggression, anxiety or loneliness, the result is the same.
 Other pets may be caged all day but they will provide your house with a unique new scent, which is not appealing to anyone.
 Furthermore, pet urine is a very difficult thing to remove from carpets and can be very destructive to property.
 Damage to this prized possession of the house is a key reason not to get a pet.
 All of this doesn't even cover the topic of if your home is even suitable for a pet.
 Here is an article that can help you determine if your home is pet friendly.